Chapter 2:

 And he could feel hints of whispers in the corner of his vision already, the yokai standing out like candle flames.
 Must’ve been a potent batch.

 Swirling his hands through the air, he gathered the form of a long, snake-like Nihon-style dragon and drew it out, swiping it across to whirl around Tobira.
-The little boy shrieked a laugh, trying to catch it only for it to slip through his hands with its slick scales like an eel, and Lachlan smiled, directing his creation to coil loosely around the child’s arm.
+The little boy shrieked a laugh, trying to catch it only for it to slip through his hands with its ethereal scales like an eel, and Lachlan smiled, directing his creation to coil loosely around the child’s arm.
 At least with the dragon taking up almost all his glimmer, the side effects faded.

 He took the opportunity to take a look around the rest of the garden, a little fountain in the middle of the pond splashing water over a few yokai floating in the air.
 More of them drifted between the bushes that would’ve formed a maze if they’d been taller, bobbing around an elderly couple sitting on one of the simple benches.
 His gaze drifted over the water to a little family of five, the two youngest giggling and trying to reach for one of the paper lanterns bobbing on the surface, their father pulling one of them back before she could overbalance and fall in.